 At its core, GraphQL is a query language for APIs and a runtime for executing those queries.
-Unlike REST, which relies on fixed endpoints for data retrieval, GraphQL allows clients to request exactly the data they need—nothing more, nothing less.
-This eliminates over-fetching (retrieving unnecessary data) and under-fetching (making multiple requests to get all the required data), two common pain points in RESTful APIs.
+Unlike REST, which relies on fixed endpoints for specific data, GraphQL allows clients to request exactly the data they need—nothing more, nothing less.
+This flexibility eliminates over-fetching (retrieving unnecessary data) and under-fetching (making multiple requests to get all the required data).

 user(id: "1") {